dnsimple/dnsimple-support/content/articles/integrated-domain-provider-godaddy.markdown

 To link [GoDaddy](https://www.godaddy.com) as an integrated domain provider, you need:

 - An [API key and API secret](https://developer.godaddy.com/keys) for the Production GoDaddy environment
-- The GoDaddy [customer number](https://godaddy.com/help/what-is-my-customer-number-20038) of your GoDaddy account
+- The [customer number](https://godaddy.com/help/what-is-my-customer-number-20038) of your GoDaddy account